authgear/authgear-server/docs/specs/idp-account-linking.md

     - This will not be implemented at the moment.
   - `"hook"`: Use a hook to decide the behavior.
     - This will not be implemented at the moment.

+For details, please see the below [Action on conflict](#action-on-conflict) section.

 ## Action on conflict